50 Things You Need to Do Before the Fall

 Beat your coworkers and get your holiday time-off requests in now

 The end of summer may feel too early to be thinking about your winter holiday vacation plans, but a little planning now will make sure you get the time off you want when you want it, Littmann says.
 Talk to your manager about how they handle holiday time off requests and if they have any rules and then get your request in as soon as it’s allowed.
 This will save you a lot of grief and frustration later on, she adds.
+These are the best places to spot fall foliage in America.

 Celebrate sweater season with stuff you forgot you already own